 In most cases, systems being acquired through the government's acquisition process are not complete, stand-alone entities.
 The newly acquired system will almost always need to fit into a larger operational architecture of existing systems and/or operate with systems that are being separately acquired.
 To be completely effective and suitable for operational use, the newly acquired system must interface correctly with the other systems that are a part of the final operational architecture.
-Integration testing, or system-of-systems testing, verifies that the building blocks of a system will effectively interact, and the system as a whole will effectively and suitably accomplish its mission.
-This article expands the strict software-focused definition of system integration testing to a broader look at complete systems and the integration, or system-of-systems, testing that should be conducted to verify the system has been "assembled" correctly.
+Integration testing, or SoS testing, verifies that the building blocks of a system will effectively interact and that the system as a whole will effectively and suitably accomplish its mission.
+This article expands the strict software-focused definition of system integration testing to a broader look at complete systems and the integration, or SoS, testing that should be conducted to verify that the system has been "assembled" correctly.

-Systems-of-Systems: Definition and Examples
+Systems of Systems: Definition and Examples

 A good example of an integration/SoS test is that being done to inform some GPS upgrades.
 As the new capability is fielded within the GPS constellation, the development community will combine their Integrated System Test (IST) with the operational test community's Operational Test and Evaluation into an integrated test that will demonstrate the end-to-end capability of the system.
 This SoS/end-to-end test will include the full operational process, from user request for information, through command generation and upload to the constellation, to user receipt of the information through the user's GPS receiver.
-During the final phase of the IST, a number of operational vignettes will be conducted to collect data on the end-to-end system performance across a gamut of operational scenarios.
+During the final phase of the IST, several operational vignettes will be conducted to collect data on the end-to-end system performance across a gamut of operational scenarios.

-- Integration testing should include scenarios that demonstrate the capability to perform mission essential tasks across the SoS segments.
+Include scenarios.
+Integration testing should include scenarios that demonstrate the capability to perform mission essential tasks across the SoS segments.

-- Don't assume integration testing will necessarily happen or be adequate just because the full SoS is under the control of a single program office.
+A single program office doesn't ensure integration testing.
+Don't assume integration testing will necessarily happen or be adequate just because the full SoS is under the control of a single program office.
 There are examples of such single program office SoS acquisitions comprising a number of different products and segments that only tested each product separately.

-- Failure to conduct adequate SoS integration testing can lead to potentially catastrophic failures.
+The potential for catastrophic failure is real.
+Failure to conduct adequate SoS integration testing can lead to potentially catastrophic failures.
 If the new sensor type in the surveillance network example provides the quality and quantity of data anticipated, there is the real possibility that it will overwhelm the CPC's processing capability, thus degrading the accuracy and timeliness of the surveillance database.